S/SP/U Grading Policy for Spring 2021 Courses

 What if a student is repeating a course?

 Students currently retaking a course in an attempt to replace a low grade should not consider selecting the S/SP/U option.
-However, students should consult with their academic advisors regarding all repeat courses in progress during Fall Semester 2020.
+However, students should consult with their academic advisors regarding all repeat courses in progress during Spring Semester 2021.

 What about grades for internships, practica, or other field programs?

-Students enrolled in credit-bearing internships, practica, or other field programs during Fall Semester 2020 should consult with their academic advisors or program coordinators before making a decision about converting those course grades to the S/SP/U grading system.
+Students enrolled in credit-bearing internships, practica, or other field programs during Spring Semester 2021 should consult with their academic advisors or program coordinators before making a decision about converting those course grades to the S/SP/U grading system.

 How will the S/SP/U option affect the NCAA eligibility of Student Athletes?